 These trends highlight the complex nature of addiction and the need for a comprehensive approach to care.

 At the DSYTC, we treat the whole person.
-More specifically, for the young women and men who come to our Centre, they can count on more than help to overcome their addictions.
+More specifically, for the youth who come to our Centre, they can count on more than help to overcome their addictions.
 We also provide support focused on academic growth, health and nutrition, wellness and exercise, positive relationships, and more.